swapagarwal/JARVIS-on-Messenger/README.md

 1. Best place to ask anything: https://gitter.im/swapagarwal/JARVIS-on-Messenger
 1. Some issues are reserved for you! https://github.com/swapagarwal/JARVIS-on-Messenger/labels/Low-Hanging%20Fruit
 1. If you're working on something, let everyone know by creating an issue, or commenting on an existing one so that work is not duplicated.
+1. Prefer using an IDE (Use [PyCharm](https://www.jetbrains.com/pycharm/download/) if you don't have any preference yet)

 ### History